The Beijing Center for Chinese Studies: Historical collection

 The collection has 1,200 books from the early 19th century to the founding of the People's Republic of China.
-Many books were published in the Qing Dynasty and some are considered rare or collectors items.
+Many books were published in the Qing Dynasty and some are considered rare or collector's items.

 Christian History collection

 This is a multilingual collection mainly of primary sources from around the world on early Christian history in China.
 Works here are in Chinese, Latin, Portuguese, Dutch, German, Spanish, French, etc. (not English).
 It contains the work of early Dominicans, Franciscans, Jesuits and others as well as works from the early local church in China.